 The E-Books Reimbursement Grant was created to assist member libraries in initiating their own local electronic media collections.
 You can see the variety of e-collections funded through the grant here.
 Having fulfilled its goal, the E-Book Reimbursement Grant will conclude at the end of 2017.
 Round Two of 2017 will be the final round of the E-Book Reimbursement Grant.

-As defined by the new SCKLS E-book Reimbursement grant program, e-books are defined as books and/or audio books in digital format that are available for loan or use through a member library’s automated library system, e-book access platform or through an e-reader device loaned by the member library.
+As defined by the new SCKLS E-book Reimbursement grant program, e-books are defined as books, audiobooks, and/or magazines in digital format that are available for loan or use through a member library’s automated library system, e-book access platform or through an e-reader device loaned by the member library.
 E-textbooks are ineligible for a matching grant as are a member library’s participation, administrative, maintenance or other vendor fees associated with e-book purchases.

 Application eligibility of school districts and/or public and special libraries with multiple branches is limited to one reimbursement grant per member library per year.
+Multiple schools from the same school district, or multiple branches from the same public library system, are not permitted to submit a joint application.
 Application eligibility for other public, academic and special member libraries is limited to one grant per member library per year.
 A member library must have updated information at the SCKLS Directory: http://directory.sckls.info/